-The Knox County Infirmary served children, the elderly and those with mental or physical illness in Knox County, Ohio.
-It was listed on the National Register of Historic Places in 1986.
+The Knox County Infirmary is a demolished poorhouse that served children, the elderly, and those with mental or physical illness in Knox County, Ohio.

 Work under the county was expedited, and the new building was opened in September 1877 at the cost of $83,000.
 10 The new, 90,000 square-foot, 9 four-story Italianate-styled infirmary featured 100 rooms and a 65-foot-high tower.
 10 It also had three water tanks on the upper floor, each containing 40 barrels of water each, and a steam power plant.